 Santa Marinella is the most convenient beach.
 Although it is crowded on weekends, the sand and water are soft and the water clear.
 There is also a stretch of beach that is free (i.e. You don’t need to pay for a cabana but you can use your towel free of charge.
 It’s also super-convenient, taking only 45 minutes to get there by train and costing EUR4.60.

 Sperlonga is the most beautiful beach.
-Sperlonga, a picturesque whitewashed town perched on a cliff overlooking the ocean and the beach below.
-The beach is also blue-flagged unlike Santa Marinella.
-This means it meets high standards of environmental cleanliness, water quality and safety.
+Sperlonga is a picturesque whitewashed town perched on a cliff overlooking the ocean and the beach below.
+The beach is also blue-flagged, unlike Santa Marinella.
+This means it meets high standards of environmental cleanliness, water quality, and safety.
 It is more difficult to get to Sperlonga than Santa Marinella.
 It takes about 2 hours to drive from Sperlonga if you rent a car (which can be longer if there is weekend traffic).
 You can also take the train to Fondi-Sperlonga station for EUR6.90, 1hr 10mins, and then grab a taxi (around EUR20) or bus (EUR1) that runs every hour during the summer.

 It is worth noting, however, that many tourists visit the Amalfi coast (which has some spectacular, but small beaches) from Rome.
-It is about three hours drive from Rome, so it is not very accessible.
-You can still make the trek by reading our blog about how to reach the Amalfi Coast.
+It is about three hour’s drive from Rome, so it is not very accessible.

 The best beaches close to Florence